lasik surgeons

 Cataracts and Lasik

-Concerns and consideration for cataracts and Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, CK, RLE, or P-IOL
+Concerns and consideration for cataracts and Lasik, Bladeless Lasik, PRK, LASEK, or Epi-Lasik.

 Cataracts are not necessarily a contraindication for refractive surgery, but someone considering corneal refractive surgery such as Lasik, PRK, LASEK, or Epi-Lasik, may want to forego the corneal refractive surgery and rely on the cataract surgery to correct their refractive error.